sirharis214/aws-haris-sandbox-cicd/README.md

 # Disclaimer

-:grey_exclamation: This CI/CD is not ment to be a practical and ideal CI/CD setup.
+:warning: This CI/CD is not ment to be a practical and ideal CI/CD setup.
 I have purposely broken this into 2 seperate GitHub repo's and 2 seperate AWS CodeBuild Projects, with one of them requiring to be triggered manually.
 The purpose of this CI/CD was to learn and document how AWS CodeBuild is used to pull code from GitHub and run terraform plan/apply on that code in AWS to create the infrastructure.

 The ideal CI/CD would be wrap these 2 CodeBuild projects within a AWS Codepipline and integrate notifications and manual terraform-plan validation which would automatically trigger the CodeBuild apply project.